-- BASIC Authenticates according to the mechanism as described in 13.6.1, "HTTP Basic Authentication", in [SERVLET40].
+- BASIC Authenticates according to the mechanism as described in 13.6.1, "HTTP Basic Authentication", in [SERVLET60].
 See also RFC 7617, "The 'Basic' HTTP Authentication Scheme" [RFC7617].
-This bean is activated and configured via the @BasicAuthenticationMechanismDefinition annotation. - FORM Authenticates according to the mechanism as described in 13.6.3, "Form Based Authentication", in [SERVLET40].
-This bean is activated and configured via the @FormAuthenticationMechanismDefinition annotation. - Custom FORM A variant on FORM, with the difference that continuing the authentication dialog as described in [SERVLET40], section 13.6.3, step 3, and further clarified in section 13.6.3.1, does not happen by posting back to j\security\check, but by invoking SecurityContext.authenticate() with the credentials the application collected.
-This bean is activated and configured via the @CustomFormAuthenticationMechanismDefinition annotation.
+This bean is activated and configured via the @BasicAuthenticationMechanismDefinition annotation. - FORM Authenticates according to the mechanism as described in 13.6.3, "Form Based Authentication", in [SERVLET60].
+This bean is activated and configured via the @FormAuthenticationMechanismDefinition annotation. - Custom FORM A variant on FORM, with the difference that continuing the authentication dialog as described in [SERVLET60], section 13.6.3, step 3, and further clarified in section 13.6.3.1, does not happen by posting back to j_security_check, but by invoking SecurityContext.authenticate() with the credentials the application collected.
+This bean is activated and configured via the @CustomFormAuthenticationMechanismDefinition annotation. - OpenID Connect Authenticates according to the Authorization Code flow and Refresh tokens as defined by the OpenID Connect specification.
+See [OPENID10FLOW] and [OPENID10REFRESH].
+This bean is activated and configured via the @OpenIdAuthenticationMechanismDefinition annotation.